#6 - The Wonder Horse - Barr

 Barr was a faithful companion and as steady as they came.
 He wasn’t the in-your-pocket type of horse, rather he was quite aloof.
 However, I felt like we had a comfortable relationship, as he did anything I asked of him without exception.
 Barbara had always warned me to be on my guard as she told me, “This sucker will run away with you when you least expect it.”
 She made me ride in a strong bit with a chain chinstrap and once for a dressage competition where the rules required a snaffle bit, she put a figure 8 noseband on and pulled it as tight as it would go.
 This gave me an uneasy feeling, asking myself, “Shouldn’t he be more comfortable?” while at the same time quickly pushing that thought aside.
 I knew what a privilege it was to be riding Barr, so I never questioned Barbara, ever.
 I had great respect for her as a person and a trainer.
 Still, I thought she was a little over the top with all of this as I could not imagine him running away while I was riding him.
 I trusted Barr.

 As with most relationships, that trust was tested during a jumping competition at a schooling show.
 The jump course was set up outside of the arena in a grassy area, so two sides were fenced and the other two open to the parking lot and the lane that wove its way back to the main road.
 It was our turn to jump the course and we started off like we always had, steady and even cantering up and over the first several jumps.
 Barr started gaining a bit of speed with each coming fence, but I wasn’t alarmed.
 After about the sixth fence, he bolted and crashed over the next jump and suddenly we were off-course and careening down the lane!
-(Writing this makes my palms sweat, my stomach churn and my heart rate increase.)
+Recalling this incident has always made my palms sweat, my stomach churn and my heart rate increase.
 All I could think at the moment was that I had to get him stopped before we hit the main road!
 I braced one hand against the top of his neck and grabbed a handful of mane.
-With the other hand I pulled for all I was worth (It’s amazing what adrenaline can do!) and finally he turned his head toward me and drifted down to a halt.
+With the other hand I pulled for all I was worth.
+It’s amazing what adrenaline can do!
+Finally he turned his head toward me and drifted down to a halt.

 I became proficient at pretending at one particular three-day horse show.
 During the first day, Barr was racking up the ribbons and trophies so that it looked like he might end up being the high point horse of the entire show.
 Barbara became fixated on that goal and entered him in any and all classes that he could possibly compete in for the remainder of the show.
 She even enlisted her husband to ride him in the open jumper classes, my cousin to ride in the lead-line and my mom to ride in the 40 and over class.
 By the third day, Barr was showing signs of fatigue; he actually stumbled during one of my rides.
 The judge pulled me aside and told me to pull him out of his remaining classes and let him rest.
 I knew she was right and I felt sad for Barr, but Barbara would have none of it.
 As a result, Barr continued to perform throughout the day, but without another blue ribbon.
 Barr ended the show as the reserve high point horse and we won high point youth.
 As Barbara predicted, he made a full recovery from his hard three days of riding and seemed no worse off because of it.
 However, I couldn’t help feeling that I had let him down.